TognaBologna09/PhraGuy/README.md

 ![](https://github.com/TognaBologna09/PhraGuy/blob/main/PhrogGameplayGif.gif)

 ### Player Animations
 The player is animated in real-time.
 The script to control the player animations was made to be designer-friendly, such that the animations could be tuned with parameters instead of relying on 3d animation.
+The ragdoll limbs were set to have limited strength to point to the goal position, such that they comically flop around as the players move.
+I found that increasing the spring-strength of the ragdoll limb helped to move the limb directly to the position, but made the animations look rigid and bland.
+If I had more ability to design 3D bone structures in Blender, the procedural animations may have been able to look better but considering the time spent on the project I opted not to dwell on this problem and made the limbs flail the way you see them in the gif below.

 ![](https://github.com/TognaBologna09/PhraGuy/blob/main/ProceduralAnimationFrogDemo.gif)